kaloyan-marinov/complete-terraform-course/README.md

       so I've taken that same test that we had before and now implemented it in Go using a tool called Terratest;
       cf the following file:
+      `08-testing--testing-terraform-code/4-tests/3-terratest/hello_world_test.go`

+5. another powerful test that I like to add to any Terraform project is to periodically execute a `terraform plan` command within your CI/CD system

+   what that's going to do is:
+   if there have been any changes (either via the CLI or via the UI) outside of what Terraform knows about, you can set it up so that
+   (a) it will fail the test
+   and (b) that will notify you,
+   so that you can go check,
+   "Hey, what's different about my deployed infrastructure from my IaC configuration?"

+   and, if it was by accident, I want to revert those changes;
+   if it was on purpose, I want to bring those changes back into the configuration;